Armand van Helden: Biography

-Van Helden was born to an Indo (Dutch-Indonesian) father and a French-Lebanese mother.
+Van Helden was born to an Indo (Dutch and Indonesian descent) father and a mother of French and Lebanese ancestry.
 He moved around the world as a child, spending time in the Netherlands, Latvia, Turkey, and Italy as his father was a member of the U.S. Air Force.
-At the age of 13, he bought a drum machine and started DJing two years later.
+At the age of 13, he got his first DJ gig at a Valentine's Day dance and around the same time, he bought a drum machine.

-From circa 1986–1988, van Helden was in a rap group name "Define" because they considered themselves "de finest around" and accordingly "defined" rap music.
+From circa 1986–1988, Van Helden was in a rap group named "Define" because they considered themselves "de finest around" and accordingly "defined" rap music.
 His name was DJ AVH, along with fellow crew members: Sir Beat, and Lopoka.
 They performed across Europe and helped hone his DJ skills.

 Van Helden returned to Boston in 1988, moonlighting as a DJ in Boston clubs.
 He attended college in Boston.
 He quit his legal-review job in 1991 to work as a remixer under the management of Neil Petricone and X-Mix.
 He took up a DJ residency at the Loft, a top Boston nightclub at the time.
 He released his first official single, a mix of Deep Creed's "Stay On My Mind" through Nervous Records.

 Van Helden released "Move It To the Left" (credited to Sultans of Swing) in 1992 on the Strictly Rhythm label, which became a moderate club hit and led to a string of singles released under several monikers for that label.
 His first track to make the Billboard Hot Dance Music/Club Play chart was "Witch Doktor", which made the top 5 in 1994, and led to opportunities to remix acts such as New Order, Deep Forest, Jimmy Somerville, Deee-Lite, and Faithless.

-However, it was the "Professional Widow" remix that established van Helden and became a dance hit around the world as well as a number-one hit in the United Kingdom.
+However, it was the "Professional Widow" remix that established Van Helden and became a dance hit around the world and as a number-one hit in the United Kingdom.
 Van Helden stated of his compensation for the remix: "it was like $10,000, and that was a little below what I was making back then for a remix, but I had the time."
-However, it led to work remixing the Rolling Stones, Janet Jackson, Katy Perry, Britney Spears, and Puff Daddy, as well as Daft Punk and Sneaker Pimps, adding to his reputation as one of the world's top house-music musicians.
+However, it led to work remixing the Rolling Stones, Janet Jackson, Katy Perry, Britney Spears, Puff Daddy, Daft Punk and Sneaker Pimps, adding to his reputation as one of the world's top house-music musicians.

-In 1996, van Helden collaborated with Thomas Bangalter of Daft Punk, Van Helden and Junior Sanchez as Da Mongoloids, releasing "Spark da Meth" on the Strictly Rhythm label.
+In 1996, Van Helden collaborated with Thomas Bangalter of Daft Punk and Junior Sanchez as Da Mongoloids, releasing "Spark da Meth" on the Strictly Rhythm label.
+A year later Van Helden's track "Ten Minutes of Funk" was featured on the Daft Punk live album Alive 1997.